hanzhang24/Slogo/README.md

     * View
         * Avatar movement wraps around boundary edges to the opposite side
         * Images can be animated
+        * Use of reflection to attach actions to button for all buttons by looping through root node

 ### Assignment Impressions

 It was a fun but challenging project that was a much larger scope than expected, compared to Cell Society.
-The design challeneges associated with the project were more complex compared to the previous project, but give the new design patterns and tools such as reflection we were able to complete this project.
+The design challenges associated with the project were more complex compared to the previous project, but give the new design patterns and tools such as reflection we were able to complete this project.